The Ads.txt Information That Websites Should Know

 Should you implement Ads.txt?

-However, when implemented correctly, Ads.txt will help you ensure that you don’t miss out on revenue long-term once all the ad platforms configure their advertisers to only buy from ads.txt verified publishers by default.
+However, when implemented correctly, Ads.txt will help you ensure that you don’t miss out on revenue long-term when all of the ad platforms configure their advertisers to only buy from ads.txt verified publishers by default, which is already happening.
+While some sites have seen incremental positive changes in revenue since adding ads.txt, others have seen over 50% increase in their average EPMV.

 What are the risks and benefits of Ads.txt?